richelleqin/kickstarter-analysis/README.md

     - This allows us to determine if a longer campaign period amount to higher success rate.
 ![Picture1](https://user-images.githubusercontent.com/67567087/147795046-535db260-8c43-4a3a-a67b-e8eea9c505cd.png)

-3) A campaign reward table could be possibly added to join with Kickstarter table in our analysis, as a higher reward campaign could attract more people to contribute that may lead a higher success rate.
+3) A campaign reward table could be possibly added to join with Kickstarter table in our analysis.
+    - A higher reward campaign could attract more people to contribute that may lead to a higher success rate.